Chiemeka-Nwakama/Regional-Forecasting-Policy-Analytics-Vaccine-Distribution-Modeling/README.md

 - Country-level immunization projections based on fitted trend models
 - Regression tree diagrams (per country) for interpretability
 - A combined regional trend visualization
+- Forecasted immunization curves generated from the **two-step Ridge framework**, where future feature values are estimated first and then passed into a Ridge coverage model for final prediction

 See the figures at the bottom of this README.